Getting Comfortable With The Basics

 Google 2-step verification

-• Install Google Authenticator – If you set up 2-Step Verification, you can use the Google Authenticator app to receive codes even if you don’t have an Internet connection or mobile service.
+• Install Google Authenticator – If you set up 2-step Verification, you can use the Google Authenticator app to receive codes even if you don’t have an Internet connection or mobile service.

 Protect Your Accounts